Definition of Safeguarding

 I represent the school at Child Protection, Child In Need and Early Help meetings, and feedback on how the child/children are performing in school and also on any interventions that have been offered in regard to the family.

-Beverley Corbett - Learning Mentor
+Beverley Corbett - Learning Mentor and Deputy Designated Safeguarding Lead

 As Learning Mentor at Merridale Primary School my aim is to ensure that all children, while at school, feel happy, safe and secure.
 There will always be times when some children have worries that affect their learning and mental well-being.
 I look to try and respond quickly to support children to reduce and remove these issues.
 These can take different forms, barriers with learning, friendship issues and behaviour difficulties.
 I look to build positive relationships with parents and carers to work in partnership to resolve issues at an early stage.
 I also work closely with other colleagues within school and other professional agencies to achieve a positive outcome to any issues that children experience.
 I ensure that throughout the day I am accessible and available to all children and parents/carers.